 Elephant Conservation & Care

 Open Wells Conservation Project

-Covering up open wells of Maharashtra to prevent animals (especially leopard) from falling in
+Covering up open wells of Maharashtra to prevent animals (especially leopards) from falling in.

-Eradication of the barbaric 400-year-old “dancing bear” practice in India and provide lifelong care and sanctuary to the bears we rescue.
+Eradication of the barbaric 400-year-old 'dancing' bear practice in India and provide lifelong care to the bears we rescue.

+Elephant Conservation & Care